Mary Cardwell Dawson: National Negro Opera Company

+Death

+Dawson died in 1962 in Washington, D.C. of a heart attack.

 The Passion of Mary Cardwell Dawson

 The Passion of Mary Cardwell Dawson is a play that was commissioned and premiered at the Glimmerglass Festival in Cooperstown, New York in 2021.
 The play and text for music were written by Sandra Seaton with original music by Carlos Simon.
 The play tells the story of her founding of the National Negro Opera Company.
 Total run time is 70 minutes.